Charles B. Wang Center Galleries

 a mother’s affection and devotion to her child.

 All works are loan from National Museum of PreHistory in Taiwan, Collection of Vichai and Lee Chinalai, Dr. David D. Stein and Dr. Phyllis A. Kempner.
 This exhibition is sponsored by the

-Ministry of Culture of the Republic of China (Taiwan) and the Hanlin Chinese Culture Association and organized by independent curator Taini Hsu and Jinyoung Jin, Associate Director of Cultural Programs at the Charles B. Wang Center.
+Ministry of Culture of the Republic of China (Taiwan), the Hanlin Chinese Culture Association, and the Confucius Institute at Stony Brook University; Organized by independent curator Taini Hsu and Jinyoung Jin, Associate Director of Cultural Programs at the Charles B. Wang Center.

 Precious Cargo: Chinese Baby Carriers in Global Context